Stocks Finish Best Week Since April

 By Gunjan Banerji

-Stocks surged this week as investors around the country angled to position for the outcome of the 2020 elections, a blockbuster stretch that has put major indexes on track for the best week since April.
+Stocks surged this week as investors around the country angled to position for the outcome of the 2020 elections, a blockbuster stretch that led major indexes to their best week since April.

 The results of the races have been rippling through financial markets, igniting a stock rally, driving bets in derivatives while stoking moves across the bond market, from corporate debt to Treasurys and municipals.
 Even bitcoin prices have rallied to heights not seen in more than two years.